ec-europa/europa-component-library/docs/Migrating-v3.md

 - :heavy_check_mark: twig parameter `no_visited` added, to prevent change of color for visited links
 - :heavy_check_mark: twig parameter `icon_path` has been removed (not used)

+**Page headers**

+- :boom: markup has been revised to handle new specs
+- :warning: twig parameter `meta` is now an array of string
+- :warning: twig parameter `background_image` has been removed (using image url to check if there is a background)
+- :warning: twig parameter `overlay` added, to select optional overlay on top of background image

 **Text area**

 - :heavy_check_mark: twig parameter `invalid_icon` added, to display additional icon when field is invalid